I4-Projektseminar-HHU-2017/i4-projekt-wissenstechnologien-lottogewinner-1/README.md

 Brief description: This programm provides a statistic on german Lotto.
 In this version you can check if a pattern of six numbers between 1-49 has already been in the statistics.
-You can also get six lines a six numbers which are provided by a system which is based on frequency.
+You can also get six lines with six numbers which are provided by a system which is based on frequency.
 The GUI and the search-method are not implemented yet.

 Installation: You need to have the java development kit and java on your pc.